 Model Reference Control for Active Suspension System 2019-01-0165

-The objective of this paper is to develop a Model Reference Control (MRC) Strategy for active suspension System.
-The MRC Strategy employs both the suspension lock ahead preview and Wheelbase preview concepts, and the methodology of the MRC based on the ideal hybrid skyhook-groundhook principal.
-The study performed using a 13 DoF vehicle vertical dynamics model including the active suspension actuators masses.
-The engine mass, driver seat and anti-roll bar have been considered in the model.
-The MRC strategy uses eight Proportional-Integral-Derivative (PID) controllers for both body and wheel controls.
+The objective of this study is to develop a Model Reference Control (MRC) strategy for active suspension System.
+The MRC strategy employs both the suspension look-ahead preview and wheelbase preview concepts, and the methodology of the MRC based on the ideal hybrid skyhook-groundhook concept.
+The study performed using a 13 degree-of-freedom (DoF) vehicle vertical dynamics model including the active suspension actuators masses.
+The engine mass, driver seat and anti-roll bar are considered in the model.
+The MRC strategy uses eight Proportional-Integral-Derivative (PID) controllers for both body and wheel control.
 A gradient-based optimization algorithm is applied to obtain the controller parameters using a cost function including both ride comfort and road holding performance.
-A comparison is performed between the active suspension system provided with proposed MRC strategy, the ideal hybrid skyhook-groundhook suspension system, and the passive suspension system in terms of ride comfort and road holding.
-The results showed that, the proposed MRC strategy and controllers are able to track the ideal hybrid skyhook-groundhook, and provide significant improvements in both ride comfort and road holding.
+Comparison between the active suspension system provided with proposed MRC strategy, the ideal hybrid skyhook-groundhook suspension system, and the passive suspension system in terms of ride comfort and road holding is performed.
+The obtained results showed that, the proposed MRC strategy with the PID controllers are able to track the performance of the ideal hybrid skyhook-groundhook system, and provided significant improvements in both ride comfort and road holding.